hasbro17/enhancements/enhancements/etcd/automated-backups.md

 - One-time cluster backup can be triggered without requiring a root shell
 - Scheduled backups can be configured after cluster installation
-- Backups are saved locally on the host filesystem of control-plane nodes
+- Backups are saved to a configurable PersistentVolume, local or remote storage
 - This feature is validated with an e2e restore test that ensures the backups saved can be used to recover the cluster from a quorum loss scenario

 ### Non-Goals
+- Backups are saved locally on the host filesystem of control-plane nodes
+  - A no-configuration/default local backups option is a future goal that will be addressed in a subsequent enhancement
 - Have automated backups enabled by default with cluster installation
-- Save cluster backups to PersistentVolumes or cloud storage
+- Save cluster backups to cloud storage e.g S3
-  - This would be a future enhancement or extension to the API
+  - This could be a future enhancement or extension to the API
 - Automate cluster restoration
-  - Not targeted for a future enhancement at this time
 - Provide automated backups for non-self hosted architectures like Hypershift